chaoss/grimoirelab/README.md

 Includes dockerfiles and configuration files for the GrimoireLab containers that can be used to demo the technology, and can be the basis for real deployments.
 See more information in the [docker README.md file](docker/README.md).

+* If you feel more comfortable with `docker-compose`, the [docker-compose](docker-compose) folder includes instrucctions and configuration files to deploy GrimoireLab using `docker-compose` command.

 * How releases of GrimoireLab are built and tested: [Building](BUILDING.md)